Language Specification

 Variable Scope and Lifetime

-Variables only exist within their scope (the block of code where they're defined).
+Variables only exist within their scope (the block of code where they’re defined).
 There are no global variables, so any variables that you need to access within a function must be given to it as a parameter.
-However, a variable can be accessed inside a nested scope (such as within an if statement or for loop).
+However, a variable can be accessed inside a nested scope (such as within an if expression or for loop).
 When the scope ends, the variable is automatically cleaned up.

 {

-power_up = spawn_powerup() // Power-up exists in this scope
+power_up := spawn_powerup() // Power-up exists in this scope

 if player.collides_with(power_up) {

-mut bonus = 100
+mut bonus := 100

 bonus *= 2 // Local multiplication